 ‹ Back to Commonwealth Survey 2015 Infographics

-Results from The Commonwealth Fund 2015 International Health Policy Survey of Primary Care Physicians show that there is room for improvement in coordination of care between different parts of the health system.
+Results from The Commonwealth Fund 2015 International Health Policy Survey of Primary Care Physicians show that timely access to care remains a challenge but is improving in Canada.

-- 55% of physicians who work in primary care teams frequently coordinate with social services or other community care providers, compared with 44% of physicians in other models.
+Almost 60% of physicians who work in primary care teams offer after-hours care, compared with 37% of physicians in other practice models.
 Primary care teams are those supported by public funds.
 Examples include family health teams in Ontario, primary care networks in Alberta and groupes de médecine de famille in Quebec.